tom-smith-okta/okta-api-center/okta_setup_manual.md

 * if the user is a member of the _gold subscribers_ group and the application requests the `http://myapp.com/scp/silver` scope *or* the `http://myapp.com/scp/gold` scope, then the authorization server will honor the request and include the requested scope(s) in the access token.

 The application can then send this access token to an API to request resources on behalf of the user.
-The API (or API gateway) will verify the access token and ensure that it has the appropriate scope(s) for the resources that is being requested.
+The API (or API gateway) will verify that the access is valid, and ensure that it has the appropriate scope(s) for the resource that is being requested.

+You can now return to the main setup and move to "Set up the test application".